Module 10: Financial Master Plan

 - Plan for financial independence

 Rent vs buy.
 Cash vs financing.
 Lifestyle inflation.
 Negotiation.
-These aren't daily decisionsโbut they can cost (or save) you tens of thousands.
+These are not daily decisions, but they can cost or save you thousands.

 Rent vs Buy